-In previous years, the National finals were a huge large-scale event, usually taking place at the NEC, Birmingham.
-There were many skills in diverse sectors, so you had to be prepared to do a lot of walking in potentially crowded areas and your family, friends, and other visitors would try to get the best views of intense competitions going on.
+In previous years, the National finals are a large-scale event, organised by WorldSkillsUK.
+There are many skills in diverse sectors, so you have to be prepared to do a lot of walking at the event with some crowded areas, and your family, friends, and other visitors are welcome and view the intense competitions going on.